 A small number of lower school pupils can get involved in the biology department helping out with a variety of tasks.
 Primarily they will be involved with the routine care of the animals in the department and maintenance of the fish tanks.
 At certain times of year work will need to be carried out in the departmental pond and we would also be looking to set up a wildlife area somewhere on the school grounds.

-The Charities Committee organises and co-ordinates the key charity events within the school.
+The Charities Committee organises and co-ordinates the key charity events within the school and is responsible for fundraising.
 The pupils involved help with the selection of charities to support as well as the planning, organising and promoting of events.
 Pupils tend to find the work very rewarding and enjoyable.

 CCF membership is voluntary and begins in the 3rd Year.
 Recruit training takes two terms and boys are expected to parade every week in uniform.
 Pupils are expected to commit to attending for a whole year at a time – and to keep their hair cut short and smart.
 The CCF is a disciplined organisation, which emphasises qualities of leadership and teamwork, common sense and responsibility.

 It involves a variety of activities on Tuesday afternoon, parades and camps, exercises and field days throughout the year.
 At least one camp must be attended in each year, and in the first year this will be the Easter recruit camp.